influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/upgrading.md

 5. Restart the `influxdb` service.

-## Switching between TSM in-memory and TSI disk-based indexes
+## Switching between TSM and TSI indexes

-After installing and upgrading to InfluxDB 1.6, you can switch between using the TSM in-memory index and the TSI disk-based index if needed.
+After installing and upgrading to InfluxDB 1.6, you can switch between using the TSM index and the TSI index if needed.

-### Switching from in-memory (TSM-based) index to disk (TSI-based) index:
+### Switching from TSM index to TSI index:

 1. Enable TSI.
 2. Convert TSM-based shards to TSI-based shards.
 3. Restart the `influxdb` service.

-### Switching from disk (TSI-based) index to in-memory (TSM-based) index:
+### Switching from disk TSI index to TSM index:

 1. Enable `inmem`.
 2. Delete all shard `index` directories.